adfaure/open-calorie-tracker/README.md

-# Open Calorie Tracker
+# Food Assistant

-OCT is a similar to my any calorie tracking applications.
+FoodAssistant is a similar to any calorie tracking applications.
-You can enter any food you eat, and get a daily summary of your calories.
+You can enter the foods you eat, and get a daily summary of your calories.
 It is possible to create foods that you can reuse when you need it, or directly scan the barcode of your products.

-**All your data stays on your phone**, nothing is send to a tier server.
+**All your data stays on your phone**, nothing is send to a server.

 ![Screenshot](./img/journal_demo.jpg)